IceWizard7/terminal-widgets/docs/widget_guide.md

 > Note that this will not be checked by the ConfigScanner.
-It only checks `base.yaml` for integrity, as well as "name", "title", "enabled", "interval", "height", "width", "y" and "x" for every widget.
+It only checks `base.yaml` for integrity, as well as "name", "title", "enabled", "interval", "height", "width", "y" and "x" for every widget. \
+To detect if these attributes are missing, see the next section.

 #### 3.2.7.1 Config specific Errors